Qingyang-Lucas-Fang/Signal-Extracting-System-Base-on-Modified-and-Adaptive-HRL/README.md

 or
 - Learn **which alphas are valid** and then **assign weights conditionally**?

-This system adopts the **second approach**, which is mathematically correct and structurally stable.
+This system adopts the **second approach**, which is mathematically well-posed and structurally stable.

 ---